 Pay-Per-Click advertising (PPC) is a digital marketing strategy aimed at driving traffic to your website.
 There are several types of PPC campaigns advertisers use to grab your attention, and if you spend most of your time online, you’ve undoubtedly come across some of them.
 The most popular ones are Google Ads, Search Advertising, Display Advertising, and Social Media Advertising.

-The way PPC advertising works is different from other forms of digital marketing because it is user-initiated, meaning the business running the PPC ad gets charged every time a user clicks on their ad.
+PPC advertising works are different from other forms of digital marketing because it is user-initiated, meaning the business running the PPC ad gets charged every time users click on their ad.
 PPC advertising is an effective way to make a website rank at the top of search engine results while targeting a specific niche market.
 However, despite its effectiveness, PPC advertising can be less efficient due to the risk of fraud and exploitation that can render the campaign useless.

 What is Click Fraud?

-The best way to describe click fraud is the use of illegal activities to inflate the number of clicks a PPC advertisement receives.
+The best way to describe click fraud is to use illegal activities to inflate the number of clicks a PPC advertisement receives.
 This type of fraud is different from other scams, like identity theft or recruitment fraud.
 At least when your data is concerned, using an identity monitoring service can help mitigate the risk associated with criminals stealing your details.
 But with PPC fraud, a click farm half a world away could be causing you thousands in ad expenses without you ever knowing about it.

 Now, you may be wondering what the incentive is for people involved in this form of crime.
 For ad publishers, clicking on the ads displayed on their websites can generate income, provided they don’t get caught and banned.
 Some unethical advertisers commit click fraud to drive up the competition’s advertising costs or make them blow their PPC budget caps early in the day.

 3 Signs That You’re a Victim of Click Fraud.